PlayStation 4 sheds some weight – and some notes off its price tag

 - Optical audio removed,No 4K Blu-ray player

-It's smaller, it runs quieter, it's more power efficient and – if you live in Europe or Asia – it's available in Glacier White , but is it worth upgrading to?
+After all it's smaller, it runs quieter, it's more power efficient and – if you live in Europe or Asia – it's available in Glacier White , but is it worth upgrading to?
 Moreover, if you're looking to buy the console for the first time, is this the one to go for?

 It'd be an easier decision if Microsoft's Xbox One S hadn't significantly raised the bar by packing a 4K Blu-ray player into the Xbox One , as well as adding 4K upscaling and HDR functionality to its games.

 Meanwhile, further complicating the decision, the 4K PS4 Pro has just launched, bringing improved performance to the PS4 ecosystem.
 The slim PS4, meanwhile, works more or less identically to the existing console.

 - Check out our guide to the best PS4 games